Ryan Day (snooker player)

 Ryan Day (born 23 March 1980) is a Welsh professional snooker player.
-He is a prolific break-builder, having compiled over 450 century breaks during his career, including four maximum breaks.
+He is a prolific break-builder, having compiled over 450 century breaks, including four maximum breaks.
 He is a three-time World Championship quarter-finalist, has been ranked at no. 6 in the world and has won four ranking tournaments.

 Career

 Early career

 Day was born in Pontycymer, Bridgend.
 A top amateur, he reached the final of the IBSF Championship in China in November 1998 but lost on the final black.

 Day began his professional career by playing UK Tour in 1998, at the time the second-level professional tour.
 He was named Young Player of Distinction of the season 2000/2001 by the World Professional Billiards and Snooker Association (WPBSA).
 He won the 2001 Benson & Hedges Championship.
 With this win, he qualified for the 2002 Masters, where he defeated Dave Harold, before losing 0–6 to Stephen Hendry.
 He also won the WPBSA Challenge Tour in the 2001/2002 season and was named WPBSA Newcomer of the Year in 2002.
 Due to problems with his liver in 2003, his results suffered badly.

 In 2004, however, he qualified for the World Snooker Championship and he led John Higgins 9–7 in the first round, becoming the first player to score three in his first Crucible match, but missed a pink in the 17th frame that would have left Higgins needing a snooker to stay in the tournament.
 Higgins went on to win the frame and the next two for the match.
 As some consolation, Higgins commented that Day was "going to be a top player for many years to come".